Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Rationality of the local singular factors

+followed by finitely many initial corrections.
+This is the conductor decomposition for local Quot spaces used by Huang--Jiang, with the descendent and virtual-tangent insertions recorded by the differential operator \(\mathcal D_\lambda\); compare \cite[\S3]{HuangJiang}. \end{proposition}

-are flat and have constant isomorphism type.
-Huang--Jiang's padding decomposition identifies the corresponding punctual Quot stratum with an affine bundle over a product of smooth-branch punctual Quot schemes.
-More concretely, the fibre is parameterized by: first, branchwise punctual quotients of ranks $s_{\lambda,i}$ and lengths $n_i$, and second, affine linear parameters whose total rank is linear in the branch lengths $n_i$.
+\begin{proof} Fix a boundary stratum on which the finite-length core modules \(C_L\) and \(D_L\) have constant isomorphism type.
+The conductor decomposition identifies the corresponding punctual Quot stratum with an affine bundle over a product of smooth-branch punctual Quot schemes.
+More explicitly, the base parametrizes branchwise punctual quotients of ranks \(s_{\lambda,i}\) and branch lengths \(n_i\), and the fibre is an affine space whose dimension is affine-linear in the branch lengths \(n_i\).